-Here we give a brief summary of the Lax-Sato formulation of the KP hierarchy and the $l$-th generalized KdV hierarchy.
-We also give the Wronskian formula of the $\tau$-function for the KP solitons.
+Here we give a brief summary of the Lax--Sato formulation of the KP hierarchy and the $l$-th generalized KdV hierarchy.
+We~also give the Wronskian formula of the $\tau$-function for the KP solitons.

-\subsection{The $l$-th generalized KdV hierarchy}
+\subsection{The $\boldsymbol l$-th generalized KdV hierarchy}

 The Sato theory of the KP hierarchy is formulated on the basis of a pseudo-differential operator,

 where $\partial$ is a derivative satisfying $\partial\partial^{-1}=\partial^{-1}\partial=1$ and the generalized Leibniz rule,